 Of course, there are many other types of premade wood steps to choose from.
 Remember to also consider whether the balustrade is made of wood as wooden steps with metal balustrades are quite common.

-Metal steps are the next most popular material after wood.
+Metal steps for mobile homes are the next most popular material after wood.
 They are also usually inexpensive, lightweight, and a lot stronger and long-lasting than wooden steps.
 The biggest downsides to metal steps are that they aren’t as attractive to look at and that they are susceptible to rust over time.
 So, they require a bit of maintenance now and then.

 Of course, you should be able to paint metal steps anyway you like.
 They also usually come as a movable unit and can sometimes even be taken apart and put back together easily.
 There are a number of different types of metals used for these kinds of steps.
 Aluminum is one of the better quality but more expensive options.
 Iron, or some of the heavier metals, is usually only used for balusters.